skalou/Ablative-Airbrake/GameData/Ablative-Airbrake/README.txt

 # Ablative-Airbrake

-Hi,

-This "Ablative-Airbrake" mod adds a stockalike airbrake coated with ablator.
+ This "Ablative-Airbrake" mod adds a derived stockalike airbrake coated with ablator.

 This part reuses the stock textures to save your RAM, those included are fake of 4x4 pixels.

-It uses the "KSP Add-on Version Checker" mod if you have it installed (not included in this download) to check its version by using a connexion on my github page given below, read the "KSP Add-on Version Checker" page for more details.
+It uses the "KSP Add-on Version Checker" mod if you have it installed (not included) to check its version by using a connexion on my github page given below, read the "KSP-AVC Add-on Version Checker" page for more details.

+Gameplay infos:
+-Part available in the "Aero" category.
+-Part unlockable in the tech-tree in the hypersonicFlight node.

+Compatibility:
+- KSP-AVC

 Installation:
 -No Dependancy mods.